kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 Information architects are interested in elements such as: navigation bars, tables of contents, search boxes, [breadcrumbs](../../09-glossary/index.md/#b), [admonitions](../../09-glossary/index.md/#a), and similar – all in the context of how users interact with these elements to navigate documents and find what they are looking for.

 Information architecture draws from cognitive psychology; it analyzes *mental models* in users, to predict their behavior and to structure information in a way that reflects these models best.
-It also studies so-called *cognitive load*, i.e. how much information a user can process at a time; this includes considerations of short- and long-term memory, among other things.
+It also studies so-called *cognitive load*, i.e., how much information a user can process at a time; this includes considerations of short- and long-term memory, among other things.

 ### Graphic design